casper-network/casper-node/EVM.md

 9. [EIP-1559][eip-1559] `max_priority_fee_per_gas` must be zero because
    Casper does not currently prioritize transactions based on transaction gas parameters.
-10. `BalanceIdentifier::Evm(from)` must resolve to a balance.
+10. The EVM account for `from` must exist and resolve to a balance.
+11. The transaction nonce must match the EVM account nonce in global state.
-11. That balance must meet the chain baseline motes requirement.
+12. That balance must meet the chain baseline motes requirement.

 The acceptor does not require a Casper `AddressableEntity` for the EVM sender.
-The sender identity is `InitiatorAddr::EvmAddress(transaction.from())`, and balance checks use `BalanceIdentifier::Evm(address)`.
-The acceptor only checks that the EVM initiator has a known balance and meets the same baseline balance requirement used for other client transactions.
+The sender identity is `InitiatorAddr::EvmAddress(transaction.from())`, and the acceptor reads the EVM account from global state before checking its backing main purse balance.
+The acceptor only checks that the EVM initiator has a known balance, uses the current account nonce, and meets the same baseline balance requirement used for other client transactions.
 The runtime later checks the full EVM maximum fee amount.

+The nonce check is also applied to peer-sourced EVM transactions before storage, so a gossiped transaction with a nonce that cannot execute at the current state root is rejected before it can enter the transaction buffer.

 ## Runtime Execution